THE CAST

 Jim and Georgette Ginter

 Dr. Mazel’s grandchildren, Jim and Georgette Ginter, worked at the hospital.
-Jim left for another job in 2000, but Georgette remained working there up until the day it closed in 2001.
+Jim left Edgewater for another job in 2000, but Georgette remained working there up until the day it closed in 2001.
 Both are featured throughout If the Walls Could Talk Podcast.

 Bruce Japsen